 When Should You See A Doctor?

 About hair loss, if it’s sudden and excessive, you need to go to your doctor for a physical exam and even some tests.
-You may be suffering from another condition.
-If it’s pattern baldness, your doctor might recommend the use of minoxidil and finasteride.
-However, they don’t restore growth permanently.
-Many people get hair transplants for it.
+You may be suffering from an underlying health condition.

 Creatine hair loss has been much talked about since the study got to social media.
 It’s well-established that testosterone gets converted into DHT with the help of the enzyme 5-alpha reductase.